Making a positive difference every time we leave our homes

 Some may be disappointed that fellow citizens do not appear concerned about their safety or the well-being of the families they go home to when their shift ends.

 Obviously, I have no idea if you are wearing masks in public.
 I hope you are.
-I hope all Idahoans are willing to follow CDC recommendations, Gov. Brad Little’s guidelines, and expert advice from health care professionals such as Dr. Mangan and Dr. Krell.
+I hope all Idahoans are willing to follow the Centers for Disease Control recommendations, Gov. Brad Little’s guidelines and expert advice from health care professionals, such as Dr. Mangan and Dr. Krell.

 The facts tell us we are not out of the woods.
 Data from the Idaho Department of Health and Welfare indicates that while the overall trend of confirmed daily cases is reaching a plateau, the numbers continue to spike on some days.
 Health authorities assume total COVID-19 cases are higher because everyone has not been tested.